 There were a fair few other people along the route, but the path is wide and I was completely by myself for a few stretches.

 I really enjoyed the undulating nature of the walk and being faced with a fresh wave of green to summit each time I got to the bottom.
-It’s not a particularly difficult walk, but I certainly felt that I had earned my sausage roll when I stopped for another break in the sunshine.
+It’s not a hugely difficult walk, but I certainly felt that I had earned my sausage roll when I stopped for another break in the sunshine.

 In addition to the stunning views, there are a few thought provoking things to see along the trail.
 This includes Beachy Head, an area notorious for suicides and a circular war memorial that you can sit inside.

 There are one or two options for food along the way if you don’t want to take a packed lunch, details of which can be found on the Saturday Walkers Club website.
-I peaked in at the National Trust cafe at Billings Gap (a beach about half way along) and was very temped by some of the things I saw (hello, scones).
+I peeked in at the National Trust cafe at Billings Gap (a beach about half way along) and was very temped by some of the things I saw (hello, scones).
 But in contrast to the peaceful trail it felt very hectic, so I decided to keep going.

 The scenery continued to be absolutely gorgeous, and I felt very content.